samar225/News-Android-App/README.md

 # News-Android-App
-This app displays list of news and articles recived from GUARDIAN API.
-Dealing with JOSN objects and show it in freindly way to read. created in a Udacity course in the Beginning Android Nanodegree.
+This app displays list of news and articles received from GUARDIAN API.
+Dealing with JOSN objects and show it in friendly way to read. created in a Udacity course in the Beginning Android Nanodegree.

 #Pre-requisites
 1. Android SDK v23